 Surgery usually cures a hemorrhoid.
 But the long-term success of hemorrhoid surgery depends a lot on how well you are able to change your daily bowel habits to avoid constipation and straining.
-About 5 out of 100 people have hemorrhoids come back after surgery.footnote 2
+About 5 out of 100 people have hemorrhoids that come back after surgery.footnote 1

-Pain, bleeding, and an inability to urinate (urinary retention) are the most common side effects of hemorrhoidectomy.
+Pain, bleeding, and not being able to urinate (urinary retention) are the most common side effects of hemorrhoidectomy.

 Society for Surgery of the Alimentary Tract (2008).
 SSAT Patient Care Guidelines: Surgical Management of Hemorrhoids.
 Available online: http://www.ssat.com/cgi-bin/hemorr.cgi.

 Author: Healthwise StaffMedical Review: Anne C. Poinier MD - Internal MedicineAdam Husney MD - Family MedicineKenneth Bark MD - General Surgery, Colon and Rectal Surgery

 Author: Healthwise Staff